Julcatan/Pewlett-Hackard-Analysis/README.md

 The purpose of the analysis is to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
 We were asked to write a report that summarizes the analysis and will help prepare Bobby’s manager for the “silver tsunami” as many current employees reach retirement age.

+Resources
+Data Sources:

-## This is the SQL Query that was used to analyze the data: https://github.com/Julcatan/Pewlett-Hackard-Analysis/blob/55bcbdd0ec433929c678640ae0457082cbe91efa/Analysis%20Folder/Queries/Employee_Database_challenge.sql
+This is the SQL Query that was used to analyze the data: https://github.com/Julcatan/Pewlett-Hackard-Analysis/blob/55bcbdd0ec433929c678640ae0457082cbe91efa/Analysis%20Folder/Queries/Employee_Database_challenge.sql

 ## Results: